vippsas/vipps-report-api/vipps-report-api.md

 Individual merchants that have API keys for using the eCom/ePayment APIs may use this to access a single Ledger connected to the sale unit (identified with MSN).
+If there is more than one sale unit connected to the Ledger, access will be denied.

 ### Using the partner's partner keys